Nordkapp Municipality

-Nordkapp (North Cape; Davvinjárga or Nordkáhppa; Kappa or Nordkappa) is a municipality in Troms og Finnmark county, Norway.
+Nordkapp (North Cape; Davvinjárga or Nordkáhppa; Kappa or Nordkappa) is a municipality in Finnmark county, Norway.
 The administrative centre of the municipality is the town of Honningsvåg, where most residents live.
 Other settlements in Nordkapp include the villages of Gjesvær, Kåfjord, Kamøyvær, Kjelvik, Nordvågen, Repvåg, Skarsvåg, and Valan.

-The 927 km2 municipality is the 127th largest by area out of the 356 municipalities in Norway.
-Nordkapp is the 228th most populous municipality in Norway with a population of 2,947.
-The municipality's population density is 3.2 PD/km2 and its population has decreased by 8.7% over the previous 10-year period.
+The 927 km2 municipality is the 127th largest by area out of the 357 municipalities in Norway.
+Nordkapp is the 231st most populous municipality in Norway with a population of 2,951.
+The municipality's population density is 3.2 PD/km2 and its population has decreased by 8.2% over the previous 10-year period.

-Some 200,000 tourists visit Nordkapp annually during the two to three months of summer.
+Around 200,000 tourists visit Nordkapp annually during the two to three months of summer.
 The main tourist attractions are the North Cape and the nearby Knivskjellodden.
 The North Cape first became famous when the English explorer Richard Chancellor rounded it in 1553 while attempting to find a sea route through the Northeast Passage.
 Helnes Lighthouse is located at the entrance to the Porsangerfjorden.

 General information

-On 1 July 1861, the northern district of the municipality of Kistrand was separated to form the new municipality of Kjelvik.
-Initially, the municipality encompassed the land on both sides of the northern end of the Porsangerfjorden, including the eastern part of the island of Magerøya, and it had a population of 345.
+This municipality was established on 1 July 1861 when the northern district of Kistrand Municipality was separated to form the new Kjelvik Municipality.
+Initially, the new municipality encompassed the land on both sides of the northern end of the Porsangerfjorden, including the eastern part of the island of Magerøya, and it had a population of 345.
 The name of the municipality was changed from Kjelvik to Nordkapp in 1950.
 On 1 January 1984, the western part of the island of Magerøya as well as the small surrounding islands of Gjesværstappan (population: 240) were transferred from Måsøy Municipality to Nordkapp Municipality.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.